cralbers/transposon-annotations-mapping/docs/transposon_info/index.md

 ## TE links

+- [TE Hub](https://tehub.org/): this website is so amazing, a huge wiki site full of transposon related resources
 - [Dfam info about DNA TEs](https://www.dfam.org/classification/dna-termini): contains a very helpful chart including consensus sequences for termini, and the 5' and 3' ends of various TE subclasses
 - [Dfam TE Classification](https://www.dfam.org/classification/tree): interactive classification tree that dissects and visualizes the classification system used by Dfam for TEs
 - [Ten things you should know about transposable elements](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1577-z)